 Lampshaded by a Celestial that the Watcher has broken his oath over four hundred times.
 Though for an immortal being that's lived billions of years, theoretically that means he doesn't violate it all that often.

-In Star Wars, the Sith have an ages-old rule that there can be only two Sith at any given time — a master and an apprentice.
+The Sith have an age-old rule that there can be only two Sith at any given time — a master and an apprentice.
 They break this rule all the time, especially in the Expanded Universe, in which every villain from the movies seems to have two or three "secret apprentices."
-Granted, they're villains, so rule-breaking is no surprise, but it makes you wonder why they made this dumb rule for themselves in the first place.
+Sith are, by nature, afflicted with Chronic Backstabbing Disorder, their Gambit Pileups almost wiped out the entire order at at least one point, necessitating the rule to keep their combined treachery from accidentally wiping out the Sith entirely.
+The "secret apprentices" thing actually kinda abides by the spirit of this rule when you think about it; after all, it's a little difficult to backstab someone when you don't know they exist.

 There is no emotion; there is peace.